 More than 65% of India's electricity generation capacity comes from thermal power plants, with about 85% of the country's thermal power generation being coal-based.
-The 10 largest thermal power stations operating in India are all coal-fired, with seven of them owned and operated by state-run National Thermal Power Corporation (NTPC).
-Power-technology profiles India's 10 biggest thermal power plants by installed capacity.
+The 10 biggest thermal power stations operating in India are all coal-fired, with seven of them owned and operated by state-run National Thermal Power Corporation (NTPC).
+Power-technology.com profiles India's 10 biggest thermal power plants by installed capacity.

-The 4,620MW Mundra Thermal Power Station located in the Kutch district of Gujarat is currently the largest operating thermal power plant in India.
+The 4,620MW Mundra Thermal Power Station located in the Kutch district of Gujarat is currently the second biggest operating thermal power plant in India.
 It is a coal-fired power plant owned and operated by Adani Power.

 The power plant consists of nine generating units (four 330MW units and five 660MW units).
 The first 330MW unit was commissioned in May 2009 and the last 660MW unit of the plant commissioned in March 2012.
 The coal used for the power plant is mainly imported from Indonesia.
 The plant's water source is the sea water from the Gulf of Kutch.

 The boilers and generators for the first four units were supplied by Babcock & Wilcox and Beijing Beizhong respectively.
 SEPCO III, China was the EPC contractor for the last five 660MW units, which feature super critical technology.

 The boilers were supplied by Harbin Boiler and the turbine and generators were supplied by Dongfang Machinery.

 Related suppliers: Turbine Parts and Cooling Systems